What Temperature Does Water Evaporate

 • Q: Does the size of a water body affect evaporation?

 • A: The size of the water body affects evaporation mainly through its influence on the surface area.
 Larger bodies of water have a larger surface area, leading to faster evaporation.
-However, other factors like depth and mixing also play a role.
+That said, other factors like depth and mixing also play a role.

 • Q: How can I speed up evaporation?